AICNT Publications available on Amazon (commissions earned, affiliate partner).

 8. Frequently Cited Witnesses

 a.
-Early Manuscripts
+Early Greek Manuscripts

 Particular Greek manuscripts are noted using symbols and numbers, according to the system of Gregory-Aland.
 However, the general symbols are maintained here without more complex qualifying symbols (additional syntax) seen in some critical editions, which may not be apparent to the general reader.